 Mission Outreach

-FBOEA supports a number of local, national, and international mission projects.
+FBOEA supports several local, national, and international mission projects.

-FISH of East Aurora is a food pantry for families in the south towns.
+FISH of East Aurora is a food pantry for families in the south towns that FBOEA supports.
 We collect non-perishable food monthly for FISH.
 We have a Souper Bowl Sunday collection in conjunction with Super Bowl Sunday.
 We provide school supplies and Christmas gifts for clients of FISH.
 Several members of the congregation volunteer at the food pantry.
+For more information please look at their website:

-Locally we give monetary support to Cradle Beach, Hearts and Hands, Friends of the Night People, Jericho Road, Salvation Army, and the Community Mission of the Niagara Frontier and FISH.
+Locally we give monetary support to Cradle Beach, Hearts and Hands, Friends of the Night People, Jericho Road, Salvation Army, the Community Mission of the Niagara Frontier, and FISH as mentioned above.
 We support the Fairport Baptist Home and Cameron Community Mission which are organizations partially funded through the ABC of New York State.

 Current Mission News